tobiasmaatita/project/README.md

 This folder contains the following:
 * D3 folder, holding all the D3 scripts needed for the visualisations;
 * Static folder, holding the CSS stylesheet.
-* Converter.py, a program that converts .csv files to .json files.
+* converter.py, a program that converts .csv files to .json files.
 This program needs some small modifications to fit the input file.
-Therefore, the script might seem incomplete.
 * .js scripts.
 These scripts hold the contents of the site.
 Each script represents a different visualisation or layout.

 ## Acknowledgements
 The content of the site was based on [this](https://ourworldindata.org/global-rise-of-education) investigative piece by Max Roser and Esteban Ortiz-Ospina.
 The data used for the visualisation can be found on the [UNESCO site](http://data.uis.unesco.org/index.aspx?queryid=166&lang=en) and on the site accompanying [this](https://econpapers.repec.org/article/eeedeveco/v_3a122_3ay_3a2016_3ai_3ac_3ap_3a147-169.htm) research report by Lee and Lee (2016).
 The data can be found [here](http://www.barrolee.com/Lee_Lee_LRdata_dn.htm).